Links on SoundGuys may earn us a commission. Learn more.

 If you haven’t been keeping track, the winner of Apple AirPods Pro vs Samsung Galaxy Buds Live showdown has to go to the Apple AirPods Pro.
 Mainly due to the difference in isolation and ANC quality.
-Without a sealed fit it’s just impossible to have top-notch noise cancelling, so the Samsung Galaxy Buds Live don’t stack up.
+Without a sealed fit it’s just impossible to have top-notch noise cancelling, so the Samsung Galaxy Buds Live doesn’t stack up.

 However, whether the AirPods Pro or the Galaxy Buds Live are for you comes down to a few additional things such as what OS you are using and if you just prefer a specific feel.
 For example, if you have an Android, I don’t recommend you get the Apple AirPods Pro.
-It’s not that the AirPods Pro perform poorly with Android’s operating service, but there are so many features that Android users miss out on with these earbuds.
-The lack of high quality codecs besides AAC, software updates, easy device-switching, and auto-pause and auto-resume functionality are only a few examples.
+It’s not that the AirPods Pro performs poorly with Android’s operating service, but there are so many features that Android users miss out on with these earbuds.
+The lack of high-quality codecs besides AAC, software updates, easy device-switching, and auto-pause and auto-resume functionality are only a few examples.

 Similarly, if you don’t have a Samsung phone, you’re going to miss out on a lot of features that the Galaxy Buds Live offer, such as Dual Audio and streamlined Spotify access.
 But some people just really don’t like the feeling of clogged ears that come with ear canal-sealing earbuds.
-If this is the case but you still want decent active noise cancellation on your earbuds, the Samsung Galaxy Buds Live are an excellent choice.
+If this is the case but you still want decent active noise cancellation on your earbuds, the Samsung Galaxy Buds Live is an excellent choice.

 If you want non-sealing true wireless earbuds but you don’t need ANC, try the original Apple AirPods.
-Alternatively, if you want Samsung earbuds but the beans just don’t do it for you, the Samsung Galaxy Buds Plus have better passive isolation due to the sealing ear tips and many similar features as the Galaxy Buds Live, such as Spotify integration.
+Alternatively, if you want Samsung earbuds but the beans just don’t do it for you, the Samsung Galaxy Buds Plus has better passive isolation due to the sealing ear tips and many similar features as the Galaxy Buds Live, such as Spotify integration.

 The Sony WF-1000XM3 is another great option for people who want a reliable of pair of ANC true wireless earbuds.
 It comes with a variety of ear tips to ensure a proper seal, which contributes to the earbuds’ amazing isolation and active noise cancelling performance.
 The WF-1000XM3 also provides great sound quality, a decent microphone, and deep software integration via the Sony Headphones Connect app.